sandani2/AL-Performance-Analysis/README.md

 # AL-Performance-Analysis
 This dashboard was developed as an individual extension of a group research project on Sri Lankan GCE A/L 2020 student performance analysis.
-By refering GroupReport.pdf under 2020_AL folder can gain knowledge about the project.
+By refering GroupReport.pdf can gain knowledge about the project.
 # GCE A/L 2020 Performance Analytics Dashboard

 ## Features